Elizabeth James-Perry

 Wampanoag artist from Massachusetts, U.S.

-Elizabeth James-Perry (born 1973) is a Native American artist and restoration ecologist.
-A citizen of the Wampanoag Tribe of Gay Head, she carried on the Indigenous tradition of scrimshawing after learning about Northeastern Woodlands scrimshawing from her mother and Wampanoag clothing during a trip to Europe.
-She creates wampum beads and Wampanoag textiles and is a 2023 National Heritage Fellow.
+Elizabeth James-Perry (Aquinnah Wampanoag, born 1973) is a Native American artist and marine biologist.
+She creates wampum beadwork, woven textiles, porcupine quillwork and other art forms of Eastern Woodlands Native people.
+She was a 2023 National Heritage Fellow.

 Early life and family

 Elizabeth James-Perry was born in 1973.
-She began studying this art form after learning about it from her mother, Patricia James-Perry (Aquinnah Wampanoag, born 1944), who specializes in scrimshaw.
-While traveling in Europe, she learned about colonists' mistaken belief that the paint on the Wampanoag clothing was, according to her, "fine lace on leather".
+Her mother, Patricia James-Perry (Aquinnah Wampanoag, born 1944), specializes in scrimshaw.
+While traveling in Europe, Elizabeth learned about colonists' mistaken belief that the paint on the Wampanoag clothing was, according to her, "fine lace on leather".
 Her newfound knowledge about past Wampanoag artists inspired her to preserve traditional knowledge.

 James-Perry is a citizen of the Wampanoag Tribe of Gay Head, a federally recognized tribe headquartered in Aquinnah, Massachusetts.
 As of March 2023, James-Perry lives in Dartmouth, Massachusetts.
 In addition to her mother, her brother Jonathan is also a scrimshaw artist, and other influences include her cousins Helen Attaquin (her basket weaving teacher) and Nanepashemut Tony Pollard, both artists, and her coiled pottery teacher Ramona Peters.